-This malware is installed on the user’s device without its knowledge.
-It invades the device to steal personal information of the user and relays it to advertisers, data companies, or external users.
-The spyware is usually used for tracking and selling internet usage data, capturing financial information, or to steal personal identities without the consent of users.
+This malware is installed on the users’ devices without their knowledge.
+It invades the device to steal the personal information of the user and relays it to advertisers, data companies, or external users.
+Spyware is usually used for tracking and selling internet usage data, capturing financial information, or stealing personal identities without the consent of the users.
 It is mostly classified into four types: adware, trojans, system monitors, and tracking cookies.

-Besides these most common types of malware attacks, we have some real cases of most notorious and dangerous malware attacks that took very many renowned companies by storm.
+Besides these most common types of malware attacks, we have some real cases of the most notorious and dangerous malware attacks that took many renowned companies by storm.

 5 Real Cases of Famous Malware Attacks

 Below mentioned are some of the famous Malware Attacks:-